benjaminmisell/misell_cymru/content/posts/pycon-2019.md

 ## Day -1

 The conference started on Thursday for me as I arrived at ~1pm on that day to help setup.
-PyCon of course doesn't have infinate money and thus rely on volunteers to help make the conference possible.
+PyCon of course doesn't have infinite money and thus rely on volunteers to help make the conference possible.
 I enjoyed the conference so much in previous years and felt I should help make it as good a conference as possible for new and returning delegates.
 City Hall where as always happy to see us and provided the great service and venue we've come to expect for PyCon.
 Some of the more frequent delegates where present on Thursday and it was great to meet up with them for a chat before everyone else arrived for the conference on Friday.
 As usual there was lots to do to get the venue ready for the conference and not everything went to plan, so a lot of duct